tbliszcz-confluent/Flink-AI-Demos/AI Functions/evaluate_model.md

 Once we have a model, we want to be able to test its accuracy.
 ML_EVALUATE() returns different metrics depending on what type of model we are trying to evaluate.

 The funtion works with Classification, Clustering, Embedding, Regression, and Text Generation models.
-In this quickstart we will use a text generation sentiment analysis model that was used elsewhere in this repo.
+In this example we will use a text generation sentiment analysis model that was used elsewhere in this repo.

 What is returned is a little different depending on the model type.
 As we are running this against what we consider a text generation model, we will get: Mean BLEU (bilingual evaluation understudy), Mean ROUGE (Recall-Oriented Understudy for Gisting Evaluation), and Mean Semantic Similarity (Check out the documentation for more information).